 N: That's a good answer!
 I think our sample collection by now sort of tells the story of our own aesthetic.
 We are just not concerned with the mainstream and we never have [been].
 Of course I grew up listening to '70s rock music — everything from Aerosmith to Billy Joel.

 P: I think there is some kind of devotion to music that is entirely unpretentious that runs through almost the entire history of music as we know it.
 Bach for instance — it's complete honesty.
 I believe he had very little interest in putting his ego into his music.
 Pure devotion.

 What did they call it before it was "classical"?

 P: They certainly didn't call it "baroque."

 N: It was always in the context of religion.

 I believe the reason we first made fake reverb was to make it seem like the music was in a...

-The rest of this article is only available with an archive subscription or by purchasing back issue #63.
+The rest of this article is only available with a Basic or Premium subscription, or by purchasing back issue #63.
 For an upcoming year's free subscription, and our current issue on PDF...